-The April is among the very best of the issu of this popul r Monthly.
-The biography of Gen. Putnam is alone worth double the price of the No The other principal papers are-Maderia, Port, and Sherry; A Home in the Cinnamon Isle; The Resurrection Flower; Paupertown; Little Dorrittontinued, and other miscellaneous reading, &.
+The April is among the very best of the issues of this popular Monthly.
+The biography of Gen. Putnum is alone worth double the price of the No. The other principal papers are-Maderia, Port, and Sherry; A Home in the Cinnamon Isle; The Resurrection Flower; Paupertown; Little Dorrittontinued, and other miscellaneous reading, &.

-Nobody should be without this admirable publica-

 OUR COURT.

-Our spring term commenced on Monday, Judge Withers presiding.
-A large bar was in attendance rom the circuit-among whom we noticed the flicient and gentlemanly Solicitor, J. H. Reid; Messrs, Young, Sullivan, Henderson and Bull, of Laurens; Perry, Eltord, Goollett, and Donaldson.
-And we are inclined to the opinion, that if the of Greenville; Thomson, Goudelock, Gadberry, and S. R. Gist, of Union.
-Although no cases of great importance are or he dockets, yet the business is heavy, and Judge rented out.
-Withers, by sitting from 9 a. m. to 6 and 7 p. m. despatching it rapidly.
-We have rarely seen a tem of taxation in this State operates unequally and judge more patient, courteous, and persevering, or unjustly in relieving a certain class from the burcourt more orderly and intent on business.
-Jadge Withers, at this to m, realized all our bear the entire burdens, and therefore recommend
+Our spring term commenced on Monday, Judge

+seized her arm, and, gently reproaching Laurens; Perry, Ellord, Goollett, and Donaldson.
+And we are inclined to the opinion, that if the and S. R. Gist, of Union.

+Withers, by sitting from 9 a. m. to 6 and 7 p. m., We further present, unanimously, that the system of the system is despatching it rapidly.
+We have rarely seen a tem of taxation in this State operates unequally and judge more patient, courteous, and persevering, or unjustly in relieving a certain class from the bura court more orderly and intent on business.
+Judge Withers, at this te m, realized all our bear the entire burdens, and therefore recommend ideas of what a judge should be.
+Thoroughly in- to the Legislature of this State to pass a law, at its benevolent merchant observed that she was formed in the science of law, he applied its princi- next session, imposing a per capita tax upon every quite young and very pretty.
+Promising ples clearly, promptly, and impartially, with a per-